MohamedMostafa010/C2Lab/README.md

   - Bot ⟷ C2: After execution, encrypted communication occurs between the bot and C2, where commands and responses are exchanged.
 Check **capture_from_C2_to_botnet.pcap**
   - Bot ➝ C2 (Persistence): A reverse shell connection is established to port 7777.
 Screenshot from **persistence_shell_on_port_7777.pcap**, apply **tcp.port == 7777** to get intended packets more faster.
     <img src="assets/VM0_Establishing_the_Reverse_Shell.png" width="700" alt="VM0 Establishing the Reverse Shell Back to the C2 Machine on Port 7777" />
-- Since all traffic is encrypted, detection techniques were explored
+- **Note:** Since all traffic is encrypted, detection techniques were explored.
+One key observation is that **Wireshark's "Resolve Network Addresses" option** was disabled by me, meaning IPs are not automatically translated into their associated domain names.
+However, enabling this option **(View > Name Resolution > Check Resolve Network Addresses)** reveals that our C2 server resolves to **softwaredownloadcenter.westus.cloudapp.azure.com.** This domain name, while appearing legitimate, could still raise suspicion upon closer inspection—especially in an environment where C2 traffic is actively monitored.

 ## 🔍 Detection Techniques